RAJESHVELAMALA/Project3/README.md

    https://huggingface.co/datasets/Kaludi/data-food-category-classification
  https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/

+## Getting Started

+- Run the application: nutriAIMain.ipynb
+- Embark on a journey to revolutionize nutrition!

 Encouraging employees to adopt and effectively use the new automation tools may require training and a focus on creating a user-friendly experience.
 This approach can lead to a more efficient, comfortable, and sustainable office environment, driving productivity while reducing operational costs.